peteroupc/peteroupc.github.io/colorgen.md

 **Notes:**

-- In this document, unless noted otherwise, XYZ colors use a "relative XYZ" convention in which the Y component is 1 for the white point and 0 for a color with an ideal luminance of 0 cd/m<sup>2</sup>.
+- In this document, unless noted otherwise, XYZ colors use a "relative XYZ" convention in which the Y component is 1 for the white point and 0 for a color with an ideal absolute luminance of 0 cd/m<sup>2</sup>.
 - An XYZ color (`xyz`) can be converted to "xyY" form (where the "xy" is _chromaticity_ and "Y" is _luminance_) by generating `[xyz[0]/(xyz[0]+xyz[1]+xyz[2]), xyz[1]/(xyz[0]+xyz[1]+xyz[2]), xyz[1]]`.
 Note that if the sum of the XYZ components is 0, the result is undefined.